 The academy trains with specialised, up to date equipment and quality skin care products.
 Our facility includes comprehensive treatment areas, makeup workshops; massage stations and a fully equipped IT room.
 Students have access to CMA’s online learning management system, providing access to assessment tasks, additional learning resources, demonstration videos, practical notes and procedures, online quizzes, forum discussion and ongoing trainer support.
 A selection of relevant books is available to all participants for research and reference.
 Recreation areas and kitchen facilities are also available on site.

-Course fees at CMA include your products, linen, training resources and disposables for use in class time.
+Course fees at CMA include your products, linen, training resources and disposables for use in class time, including the Practical Student Participation Kits.

-Students must purchase a beauty tunic ($85), t-shirt ($49), basic makeup kit ($300), textbook ($134.95) and a towel set ($49).
-Hoodies are also available (and are optional) for $59 each.
 CMA holds an annual graduation dinner, which costs no more than $110 per graduating student.
-Students are permitted (and encouraged!) to invite as many guests as they choose.
+You are encouraged to invite as many guests as you like.

 A personal interview may be arranged with the Academy’s Student Liaison Manager.
 During this interview we will discuss the course content in detail and answer any questions you may have.
 As placements are limited, the prospective student’s suitability may also be assessed.
-You may enrol by completing an enrolment form and paying a $500 deposit to secure your placement.
+You may enrol by completing an enrolment form and making a partial or full payment (minimum of $500) towards your resources to secure your placement.
+This payment is refundable provided you have not received some or all of the resources.

 CAREER AND LEARNING PATHWAYS

 As a diploma-qualified Beauty Therapist, you will have the broadest range of career options in the industry, from working in beauty salons, day spas, health retreats, hotels & resorts to international cruise liners.
 Careers in sales, marketing and training are also great career options and many graduates go on to manage and own their own salons.
-Further education may include completing the Bachelor of Health Science (Dermal Therapies) available at Victoria University.
-This program provides qualified beauty therapists with the opportunity to establish and develop knowledge and skills in advanced dermal therapy treatments, and receive additional training such as paramedical dermal care.
-The Diploma in Beauty Therapy is an entry requirement to this program.
+Further education in Health Science is also a further learning option.

 “I have always been interested in beauty therapy and just never got around to doing it.
 So, I decided to do my Diploma in Beauty Therapy at CMA in 2014… it was a very rewarding and beneficial experience.
 I loved the course, the teaching staff and the lovely people I got to work with every day.
 I have made many wonderful friends during my time at CMA.”
 Sara Dykgraaf – Diploma of Beauty Therapy Graduate